cameronmcnz/cameronmcnz/_posts/2022-01-01-delete-remove-amazon-s3-bucket.md

 ---
 layout: featured-post
-title:  "How to delete and remove an Amazon S3 Bucket from AWS Example"
+title:  "How to delete and remove an Amazon S3 Bucket from AWS tutorial"
-blurb: "Here's a quick example on how to remove or delete an Amazon S3 Bucket, along with all the files it contains."
+blurb: "Here's a quick tutorial on how to remove or delete an Amazon S3 Bucket, along with all the files it contains."
 date:   2022-01-01 014:17:00 -0500
 categories: aws exam
 canonical: http://www.scrumtuous.com/aws/exam/2022/01/01/delete-remove-amazon-s3-bucket.html